joseph-karim/offer-breakthrough-tool/docs/project-plan/README.md

-# Offer Breakthrough Workshop Tool
+# Buyer Breakthrough Workshop Tool

-## Overview
+## 1. Overview
-An interactive web application embodying the CustomerCamp "Why We Buy" philosophy.
-This tool guides service-based entrepreneurs through the "Offer Breakthrough Workshop" methodology to uncover profitable problems and design scalable offers.
+This document outlines the plan for developing an interactive workshop tool designed to guide service-based entrepreneurs through the "Buyer Breakthrough Workshop" methodology to uncover profitable problems and design scalable offers.

 ## Documentation Structure